Chunngai/gec-papers/README.md

   + Code: https://github.com/MaksTarnavskyi/gector-large
   + <details>
     <summary>Abstract</summary>
     In this paper, we investigate improvements to the GEC sequence tagging architecture with a focus on ensembling of recent cutting-edge Transformer-based encoders in Large configurations.
 We encourage ensembling models by majority votes on span-level edits because this approach is tolerant to the model architecture and vocabulary size.
 Our best ensemble achieves a new SOTA result with an F0.5 score of 76.05 on BEA-2019 (test), even without pre-training on synthetic datasets.
 In addition, we perform knowledge distillation with a trained ensemble to generate new synthetic training datasets, “Troy-Blogs” and “Troy-1BW”.
-Our best single sequence tagging model that is pretrained on the generated Troy- datasets in combination with the publicly available synthetic PIE dataset achieves a near-SOTA result with an F0.5 score of 73.21 on BEA-2019 (test).
+Our best single sequence tagging model that is pretrained on the generated Troy-datasets in combination with the publicly available synthetic PIE dataset achieves a near-SOTA result with an F0.5 score of 73.21 on BEA-2019 (test).
 The code, datasets, and trained models are publicly available.
   </details>
 [//]: # (+ Key Words: Empirical Study; Bigger PLMs; Ensembling Comparison; Knowledge Distilling)